m0xpd/EUCLIDplus/Operation/README.md

 When x is not an integer, there are not a fixed number of periods of the 'Osc' signal in the repeat period (L times the clock period).
 This will make the resulting output change every period, which can give a useful result (particularly if x is close to an integer or is close to a ratio of small integers, like x ~ 3/2,  x ~ 7/5 etc).

 EUCLID+ is capable of hard-syncing the internal Oscillator to the output of its internal clock divider, which is provided for this purpose.

+## Performance Examples

 Here are some more 'scope traces of EUCLID+ performance in synchronous mode, producing Euclidean Rhythms (or rotations thereof).

 The image below shows a rotation of E(3,7) (= [x.x.x..]).
 <p width=100%, align="center">